-APYs might be fixed or variable depending on the type of account you open.
-For example, a CD account might offer you a guaranteed rate for a specific term, such as six months or as much as 10 years.
+APYs can be fixed or variable, depending on the type of account you open.
+For example, a typical CD account pays a fixed rate for a specific term, such as one year or five years.

-The APY on your bank or investment account tells you how much you’ll earn factoring in the frequency of compounding.
-The power of compounding interest is that you’re not just earning money on the cash you deposit; you earn interest on accumulated interest, which could help your money grow exponentially.
+The APY on your bank or investment account tells you how much interest you will earn, factoring in the frequency of compounding.
+The power of compounding interest is that you’re not earning interest only on the cash you deposit; you earn interest on accumulated interest, which can grow your balance exponentially.